 The Destin Jetties is a popular beach dive with depths to 55′.
 You can go by boat or walk about 3/8-mile from the parking lot.
 From US 98 in Destin, turn south on Gulf Shores Drive and follow it about 3 miles to where there is parallel parking on the right.
 Beach access is just across the street.
 Be sure to start your dive at high slack tide (one hour before high tide) for best visibility and minimal current.

-St Andrews Jetties is another great beach dive with depths to 70′ and is located in Panama City Beach at the state park.
+St Andrews Jetties is another great beach dive with depths to 70′ and is located in Panama City Beach at the state park with a very short walk.
 More info here: St. Andrews State Park

 Ft.
-Pickens near Pensacola Beach is another good shore dive with depths to 50′.
+Pickens near Pensacola Beach is another good shore dive with depths to 50′ and a short walk.
 You can also tour the ruins from the old fort.

 Navarre Beach also has a snorkeling and limited diving reef.

 Florida’s Spectacular Spring Diving